-Notwithstanding any other provision of the Charter of the City of Holbrook, the City shall not expend public funds, grant tax concessions, or incur any form of debt in an amount greater than five hundred thousand dollars (\$500,000.00), and/or exchange or grant city-owned land of a fair market value in excess of five hundred thousand dollars (\$500,000.00) to construct or aid in the construction of any amphitheater, sports complex, cultural or entertainment facility, arena, stadium, convention facility, or multi-purpose facility without approval of the majority of the electorate voting thereon at the next ensuing election.
+Notwithstanding any other provision of the Charter of the City of Holbrook, the City shall not expend public funds, grant tax concessions, or incur any form of debt in an amount greater than five hundred thousand dollars (\$500,000.00), and/or exchange or grant cityowned land of a fair market value in excess of five hundred thousand dollars (\$500,000.00) to construct or aid in the construction of any amphitheater, sports complex, cultural or entertainment facility, arena, stadium, convention facility, or multi-purpose facility without approval of the majority of the electorate voting thereon at the next ensuing election.
+Recommendation that this be raised to 750,000 dollars due to changes in costs.